Analogue Quantum Simulation with Fixed-Frequency Transmon Qubits: Hamiltonian Verification and Calibration Through Tomography

 The dominant Hamiltonian terms in Fig.~\ref{fig:3q_QPT_results} are those expected from the theoretical drives (that is, $\mathds{1}_i\mathds{1}_jZ_k, \mathds{1}_iX_j\mathds{1}_k, \mathds{1}_iX_jZ_k, Z_i\mathds{1}_j\mathds{1}_k$ and $Z_iX_j\mathds{1}_k$), which are highlighted in red.
 There are a number of other terms with moderate strengths, albeit less than half the magnitude of the expected terms.
 Notably, these terms are completely unexpected, with no clear mechanism for how they could arise, whereas terms which could feasibly be generated in a system with substantial pulse leakage (such as $Z_iX_jZ_k$ or $Z_i\mathds{1}_jZ_k $) are not observed.
-Moreover, there is no evidence of these terms in the two qubit Hamiltonians (Fig.~\ref{fig:full_QPT_rates_diff_drives}).
+Moreover, there is no evidence of these terms in the two qubit Hamiltonians (Fig.~\ref{fig:full_QPT_rates_diff_drives}), which can be seen most clearly by the $Z_iZ_j\mathds{1}_k$ term, which has an observed strength approximately $1/3$ that of the $Z_iX_j\mathds{1}_k$ term in the three qubit QPT results, but which is negligible in the two qubit QPT results.
 This strongly implies that the observed terms are artefacts arising from the imperfect reconstruction of the Hamiltonian from the experimental data.
 Measurement error and decoherence can induce significant errors in the process matrix, which can then be exacerbated by the matrix logarithm.
 Both of these effects become increasingly problematic as the system size increases, which is why the data for the three qubit process matrices are noisier than the corresponding two qubit process matrices.
-This is further evidenced by the principle eigenvalue of the extracted three qubit process matrix, which is $\lambda_0=0.74$, much lower than was obtained for the two-qubit process matrices.
+This is further evidenced by the principle eigenvalue of the extracted three qubit process matrix, which is $\lambda_0=0.74$, implying a strong degree of non-unitarity.
+If this were due to the physical channel being non-unitary, one would expect this to also be reflected in the two qubit QPT results.
+However, all of the experiments showed a similar, very high degree of unitarity, with principle eigenvalues of approximately $0.93$, a value which did not significantly change with the addition of the second drive pulse.
+As such, it is more likely that this non-unitarity is due to measurement noise and process matrix reconstruction error rather than genuine physical processes.